fudosan-king/propolifevn/boxing/wp-content/plugins/lingotek-translation/readme.txt

 * You can translate posts, pages, media, categories, post tags, menus, widgets...
 * Custom post types, custom taxonomies, sticky posts and post formats, RSS feeds and all default WordPress widgets are supported.
 * The language is either set by the content or by the language code in the url, or you can use one different subdomain or domain per language.
-* Categories, post tags as well as some other metas are automatically copied when adding a new post or page translation.
+* Categories, post tags, and some other metas are automatically copied when adding a new post or page translation.
 * A customizable language switcher is provided as a widget or in the nav menu.
 * The admin interface is of course multilingual too and each user can set the WordPress admin language in its profile.